matias-ceau/scripts/docs/scripts/create_cover_art.sh.md

 #### Overview

-The `create_cover_art.sh` script generates a cover art image from the spectrogram of a WAV file.
-It leverages the `sox` tool to create a spectrogram of the audio file and `imagemagick` to manipulate the output image.
-The script utilizes `dmenu` to provide a user-friendly way of selecting the file from a predefined directory where the audio projects are stored.

-Here's a breakdown of how the script works:
-1. It searches for WAV files in the `/home/matias/audio/PROJECTS` directory.
-2. A file is selected via `dmenu`, which displays a list of found files.
-3. The script generates a spectrogram image using `sox`, saves it as a PNG file, resizes it to specified dimensions, and cleans up by removing the intermediate file.
+This script allows users to create aesthetically pleasing cover art by generating a spectrogram image from a selected `.wav` audio file.
+The use of `sox` facilitates the extraction of the audio visual representation, while `dmenu` provides an interactive way to select files from a predefined directory.
+The script also utilizes `imagemagick` to resize the generated image for better usability.
+The extracted spectrogram image is stored as a PNG file, with an additional resized version created for standard display requirements.

 ---